boystrange/LinearityChallenge/fin/DeadlockFreedom.lagda.md

 We say that a process is **observable** if it is (structurally precongruent to) a thread.
-The terminology is justified by the fact that a thread necessarily performs an action on a free channel.
+The terminology is justified by the fact that a thread necessarily performs an action on a free channel so this action can be ``observed'' if the thread is composed in parallel with another process.

 ```agda
 Observable : ∀{Γ} -> Process Γ -> Set